Avoiding a DUI on Saint Patrick’s Day in New Jersey

 - Look Out for Others: Make sure the people you’re with don’t get behind the wheel either.
 If possible, find them or give them a ride home (if you are sober!).
 Be on the lookout for pedestrians too, as they could also be intoxicated from the St. Patrick’s Day festivities.
 In 2017, 32 percent of pedestrians killed in accidents had blood alcohol concentrations of .08 or higher.

 Penalties for DUI in New Jersey

 New Jersey has some pretty harsh penalties for drunk drivers.
 If your blood alcohol content is over 0.08%, you can face jail time, a suspended license, hefty fines, and a possible ignition interlock placed on your car.
-But what happens if you get into an accident while drinking over the St. Patrick’s Day holiday?
+But what happens if you get into an accident while drinking over the St. Patrick’s Day holiday in New Jersey?

 If someone dies in a drunk driving accident, the charges could be even more severe.
 This is considered Death by Auto or Vessel, more commonly referred to as vehicular homicide which comes with a prison sentence of more than three years with no eligibility for parole.